Arpit-Shah/Artos/info/CONTRIBUTING.md

 # Contributing

-## Arpitos Contributor License Agreement
+## Artos Contributor License Agreement

 - You will only Submit Contributions where You have authored 100% of the content.
 - You will only Submit Contributions to which You have the necessary rights.
 This means